openjdm/openjdm.github.io/_sources/sunk_cost.md

 This chapter will focus on the role of sunk cost in consumer decision making.
-Sunk cost refers to a cost that has been incurred and cannot be recovered, yet the impacts of this cost extend far beyond one’s initial interpretation.
+Sunk cost refers to a cost that has been incurred and cannot be recovered, yet the impacts of this cost extend far beyond its initial interpretation.
 We will begin our chapter by further defining sunk cost generally.
 We will then move on to identifying many applications of sunk cost, as the role of sunk cost is prevalent, yet different depending on